 Nighttime blood pressure normally dips 10% to 20% below daytime levels.
 Physical activity and stress may reduce the reliability of daytime blood pressure measurements.
 Nondipping—when blood pressure stays at daytime levels—is a serious ailment linked to an increased risk of cardiovascular diseases and organ damage.
 However, the mechanism behind nondipping is not fully explained.

-Researchers from the Lindsey Lab at Tulane used an implantable, continuous monitoring method called radiotelemetry to determine how hypertension in male and female mice changed their blood pressure during the day and night.
+Researchers from the at Tulane used an implantable, continuous monitoring method called radiotelemetry to determine how hypertension in male and female mice changed their blood pressure during the day and night.
 The researchers continuously measured the animals’ blood pressure to learn how much it decreases during sleep.

 Physiologists also collected blood vessel samples from the mice at various times of the day and night to examine how clock genes and estrogen receptors work together to regulate blood pressure.
 This was done using a highly accurate technique called droplet digital PCR.
 Additionally, the team studied how these vessels responded to drugs that caused them to dilate or constrict.